 The College maintains a commitment to support faculty members in their pursuit of excellence in professional activities, teaching effectiveness, and college activities.
-Otis offers three kinds of grants discussed below
+Otis offers three kinds of reimbursement grants discussed below

 Faculty Development Grants

 Small reimbursement grants are available to full-time and adjunct faculty to support activities, such as: